mje-nz/ros_bb2_pg_driver/README.md

 - Publishes the rectified images in ROS

-### How is that different from other POintGrey ROS drivers ?
+### How is that different from other PointGrey ROS drivers ?

 You can also drive a PointGrey FireWire camera (stereoscopic or not) using the [ROS official pointgrey\_camera\_driver](http://wiki.ros.org/pointgrey_camera_driver), or even the vanilla [camera1394](http://wiki.ros.org/camera1394) driver.
 However, **those drivers will just get the raw images**.
 You will have to calibrate the camera and rely on the ROS \[stereo\_\]image\_proc node to process the data.